Follow this guide if you already have content on legacy.gitbook.com

 Our priority has been to migrate organizations first.
 Books that did not belong to a legacy organization cannot be migrated as easily yet, but we are working on facilitating individual user migration.

-If you book is on GitHub, you can simply login to the new version using your legacy GitBook credentials, create an organization for your books and setup the GitHub integration for each of your books repositories.
+If your book is on GitHub, you can simply login to the new version using your legacy GitBook credentials, create an organization for your books and setup the GitHub integration for each of your books repositories.
 In the end you should have one personal organization for your own books, containing a space for each of your book repository with the GitHub sync configured.

 We are working on adding a migration button for single-user and their non-GitHub books.
 For now, you can simply manually copy over your content.
 If this is not conceivable, contact us through Intercom.